 Thermistors are commonly used in household appliances, medical devices, and environmental monitoring systems.
 They are particularly effective for measuring air temperature in rooms, refrigerators, and HVAC systems, where temperature fluctuations are minimal.

 Infrared (IR) sensors measure temperature without making physical contact with the object.
 They detect the infrared radiation emitted by an object and convert it into a temperature reading.
-These sensors are ideal for measuring air temperature in environments where contact-based sensors cannot be used, or where quick temperature measurements are needed.
+These sensors are great for measuring air temperature in places where contact sensors can't be used.
+They are also useful for quick temperature readings.

 Advantages: